Dog show 101: What's what at the Westminster Kennel Club - NewsBreak

 Dog show 101: What's what at the Westminster Kennel Club

-Thousands of dog s started competing Monday toward the best in show prize at the illustrious Westminster Kennel Club Dog Show.
+TARRYTOWN, N.Y. — (AP) — Thousands of dogs started competing Monday toward the best in show prize at the illustrious Westminster Kennel Club Dog Show.
 To the casual viewer, the annual exhibition of dressed-up handlers leading well-mannered dogs around a ring might seem like a somewhat stilted walk in the park, but there's more than that to choosing a champion.
 So here's some show lowdown:

 HOW MANY DOGS COMPETE?